shijithss/PTWebApi/README.md

 Use the Postgresql docker image to deploy in AWS EC2 UnitTesting approach
-Xunit used for UnitTest
+Xunit used for UnitTest Microsoft.EntityFrameworkCore.InMemory for DB Context in memory Mock Mediatr
+Use Automapper PersonProfile and DummyJson repository from the service directly

 Steps to create the project